sophAi/arch_2013/stories/cv.rst

 PROJECT
 -------

 The following softwares were developed by me.
-I'm also in charge of the construction and maintenance of PC clusters and web/mail servers in Prof. San-Kiong Lai's Lab.
+I'm also in charge of the construction and maintenance of PC clusters and web/mail servers in Prof. San-Kiong Lai's Lab. (`site` <http://www.phy.ncu.edu.tw/~cplx/index.html>_)

 CLVAF
 ~~~~~